 Equality Act 2010 – being accompanied by friend or family member

-The duty to make reasonable adjustments (see above) – and perhaps other Equality Act claims – can require employers to make adjustments above and beyond such rights.
+The duty to make reasonable adjustments (see above) – and perhaps other Equality Act claims – can require employers to make adjustments above and beyond general rights to be accompanied (below).
 The Employment Code gives an example relevant for stammering:

 A worker with a learning disability is allowed to take a friend (who does not work with her) to act as an advocate at a meeting with her employer about a grievance.
 The employer also ensures that the meeting is conducted in a way that does not disadvantage or patronise the disabled worker.